Music Suggestions

-When I began researching ECD in November of 2009, I had no prior experience in dance of any kind, other than watching my sister’s ballet recitals.
+When I(Emily) began researching ECD in November of 2009, I had no prior experience in dance of any kind, other than watching my sister’s ballet recitals.
 The process of learning ECD on my own through internet searches had me tearing my hair out in frustration, and I would spare all new dance groups that experience.
 I am a big fan of self-education, but if you can, don’t waste time(weeks, months, years) learning what an experienced person can tell you in one or two days.
 Listed below are my music suggestions for new and beginning ECD groups.

 I would highly recommend CDSS as a starting point for any new ECD group.
 CDSS is one of a few places that sells music CDs by Bare Necessities: